+OBJECTIVES

-Sport skill development, long jump/ lower body strength and power
+Sport skill development, long jump/

+lower body strength and power

-EQUIPMENT1 marker/youth (flag, cone, bean bag, rope, etc.), music/whistle
+1 marker/youth (flag, cone, bean bag, rope, etc.), music/whistle EQUIPMENT

-ACTIVITY ORGANIZATION -INDIVIDUAL DAY- TEACHING CUES Standing -On line, facing leader. -Place feet shoulder width apart.
-Cong Jump -Demonstrate standing long jump. -Swing arms backward as the knees bend. -Youth jump 5-6 times on own. -Swing arms forward and extend legs when you jump. -Two-foot take-off and 2-foot landing.
-Land on the halls of both feet leaning forward Standing -As above.
+Warn-in- -INDIVIDUAL DAY- TEACHING CUES Standing -On line, facing leader. -Place feet shoulder width apart.
+Long Jump -Demonstrate standing long jump. -Swing arms backward as the knees bend. -Youth jump 5-6 times on own. -Swing arms forward and extend legs when you jump. -Two-foot take-off and 2-foot landing.
+Land on the balls of both feet, leaning forward Standing -As above.
 Challenges: Challenges -Direct youth in various challenges. -Lie on your back with your feet touching the line.
-Measure your height and mark it on the -Mark each jump at the back of the heels or the closest point to the take-off line. -Can you jump your own height?
-(Landing on both feet.) -How far can you go using 3 jumps in a row?
+Measure your height and mark it on the the heels or the closest point to the take-off line. -Can you jump your own height?
+(Landing on both feet.) -How far can you go using 3 Jumps in a row?
 (4 jumps?)
-Cunning -As above.
-(Or, practice -How far can you go using a hop and a jump? -One-foot take-off, 2-foot landing. hallenges in a sandpit if available.) -How far can you do the running long jump? -Designate an area for a "take- off board " -With a running start, how far can you go using 2 jumps?
-(2 foot landing) Triple Jump -Youth use 10 pace approach. -With a running start, how far can you go using a hop and a jump?
-(Take-off on 1 foot, land on that same foot then lump to 2 foot.)
-The second second second second
+Running -As above.
+(Or, practice -How far can you go using a hop and a jump? -One-foot take-off, 2-foot landing. hallenges in a sandpit if available.) -How far can you do the running long jump? -Designate an area for a "take- -With a running start, how far can you go using 2 jumps?
+(2 foot landing) on bodia.
+Triple Jump -Youth use 10 pace approach. -With a running start, how far can you go using a hop and a jump?
+(Take-off on 1 foot, land on that same foot, then jump to 2 feet.) -With a running start, how far can you go using a hop, a step, and a jump? (e.g., take-off on left foot, land on left, step onto right, then leap and land on 2 feet)